Introduction

 Embeddings Deep Dive

 An embedding is just a way to convert text into a list of numbers.
 Why would you want to do that?
-Because computers are really good at comparing numbers, but not great at comparing the meaning of sentences.
+Because computers are really good at comparing numbers, but terrible at comparing the meaning of sentences.

-Here’s the key insight: when you convert text to numbers using an embedding model, texts that mean similar things end up with similar numbers.
+Here’s the thing that made it click for me: when you convert text to numbers using an embedding model, texts that mean similar things end up with similar numbers.
 It’s like plotting cities on a map.
 New York and Boston end up close together, while New York and Tokyo end up far apart.
 Embeddings do the same thing, but for meaning instead of geography.

 Picking an embedding model